Wellbeing tips, tools, student blogs and professional articles

 Research has shown writing provides many benefits for your wellbeing, such as:

-• Expressive writing leads to fewer doctors' appointments and causes boost in the immune system for a short period of time.
+• Expressive writing leads to fewer doctors' appointments and causes a boost in the immune system for a short period.

 • It helps to build positive emotion and engagement.